 This rule may apply to you if you’re a legal permanent resident (i.e. a green card holder) looking to apply for U.S. naturalization and you’ve had an absence of six months or longer after you became a legal permanent resident.
 This rule often leads to confusion among applicants, and some may not even be aware of its existence.
 In this article, we will clarify what the 4 year and 1 day rule entails and how it applies to the process of U.S. naturalization.

-Note: if you want to skip the reading and talk to a professional right away, click here to request a consultation with Malakouti Law.
+Note: To talk to a professional ASAP, you can click here to request a consultation with Malakouti Law.

 Understanding Continuous Residence